Natural and lucky materials

 Carnelian ( the reddish colour) : an orangey-red variety of chalcedony, carnelian was one of the first stones used in jewelry: it was present in various cultures, from Crete to Central Asia and the Far East.
 The burial robe of Pu-Abi, a Sumerian queen of the third millennium BC, was adorned with carnelian decorations.
 The Egyptians considered it a symbol of life and believed that it assisted the soul in its passage into the afterlife.
 The warm tones of carnelian also evoke joy and happiness.
 For its creations, the Maison chooses stones mainly from Brazil that are

-noted for their deep and consistent colour
+noted for their deep and consistent colour.

-Turquoise : employed as a gemstone for several millennia, turquoise first arrived in Europe during the Renaissance era via Turkey,hence its name derived from the French for “Turkish stone”.
 Throughout history, its distinctive shade – recalling the sea or sky – has fueled its reputation as a sacred or protective gem.

 Much prized by the Pharaohs of Egypt and used for religious objects and jewelry by the Aztecs, turquoise was also set into seals to bring prosperity.
 In Europe, it was offered as a token of affection because of its color recalling that of the forget-me-not flower.
 Turquoise is therefore traditionally associated with generosity and friendship.